 (This page is mainly for people looking for more information about me and my professional background.
 If you’re just here to read the blog, look over here.
 If you’d like to contact me, you can email me at siteemail at this domain.)

-Dan Frakes is a respected technology writer, editor, and book author, as well as an authority on computing and digital devices.
-He’s currently a Senior Editor at The Wirecutter and The Sweethome (New York Times companies), the best sites for figuring out which gear to spend your hard-earned money on without spending all your time researching.
+Before joining Apple, he spent four years as a Senior Editor at Wirecutter (a New York Times company), the best site for figuring out which gear to spend your hard-earned money on without spending all your time researching.

-In addition to running his own consulting practice, Dan previously worked in IT at a major university; he was also a public-policy analyst at a research and consulting firm, where his projects included the evaluation of educational technology policy.
+In addition to running his own consulting practice, Dan previously worked in IT at a major university.
+He was also a public-policy analyst at a research and consulting firm, where his projects included the evaluation of educational technology policy.
 He is a frequent speaker at tech-related events and was a seventeen-year veteran of the Macworld/iWorld (formerly Macworld Expo) Conference Faculty.